Skip to content

 Students on Future Leaders will benefit from one-to-one coaching with an action plan setting out goals and how to achieve them.
 As with our other programmes, their progress is tracked along seven Work Readiness Capabilities which were identified by employers as being the most desirable qualities in staff.
 They are: self-assured, self-aware, driven, receptive, resilient, organised and good communicator.
 Brought together, these transferable skills help to equip young people for their future careers and promote black excellence.

 Our young people will be mentored by black peers and professionals, take part in social action projects and benefit from career advice.
-We are currently recruiting peer mentors, if you are interested please click here for more information.

 World of work

-We’ll tap into our existing networks of employers and develop new partnerships to offer relevant experience of the world of work through work placements, career fairs and insight days.
+We tap into our existing networks of employers and develop new partnerships to offer relevant experience of the world of work through work placements, career fairs and insight days.

 Parental engagement